mosfeccs-editor/MOSFECCS/README.md

 <p>This section contains the source code of MOSFECCS and additional tools for development
  and testing.</p>

-<p>MAKEVERSION: the perl script makeversion.pl takes the development version of MOSFECCS source code:<br 7> MOSFECCS_v6_SVG_DEV_210506-1.html and generates the production versions: <br /> MOSFECCS_v6_210506.html (source)<br /> MOSFECCS_v6_210506cc.html (compiled)<br />as well as the testing application mostest.js (running under nodeJS).<br />For a detailed description of making the production versions from the develpemnt version <em>see </em>makeversion_Manual.pdf </p>
+<p><strong>MAKEVERSION:</strong></p><p>The perl script makeversion.pl takes the development version of MOSFECCS source code:<br 7> MOSFECCS_v6_SVG_DEV_210506-1.html and generates the production versions: <br /> MOSFECCS_v6_210506.html (source)<br /> MOSFECCS_v6_210506cc.html (compiled)<br />as well as the testing application mostest.js (running under nodeJS).<br />For a detailed description of making the production versions from the development version <em>see </em>makeversion_Manual.pdf </p>

-<p>MOSETEST: mostest.js runs under nodeJS and accepts a file with SMILES-codes (one per line) as input.
+<p><strong>MOSETEST:</strong></p><p>mostest.js runs under nodeJS and accepts a file with SMILES-codes (one per line) as input.
 The SMILES-generator and SMILES-parser of mostest.js are identical to those of MOSFECSS since mostest.js is made by makeversion.pl from MOSFECCS.
 Each SMILES in the input file is converted into a structure (svg-graphic) by the parser and then the SMILES-code is calculated for the structure. mostest.js compares the input and output SMILES-codes and reports if they are not identical or if an error occurs. </p>
 <p>AllTestMols.txt is a testfile with ca 1300 molecules (SMILES-codes) that can be used as input for mostest.js</p>

 <h4>Contacts:</h4>